Go to All Blogs | Recommended Bird Field Guides Blogs | North American Birding Tours | All our birding tours

 Last updated 13 October 2021.

-Field guides covering North America, in this context, include Alaska, Canada, and the Lower 48 of the United States.
-It does not include Hawaii, Greenland, Bermuda, Mexico southwards to the Panama Canal (which are instead covered in our neotropical region).
+Field guides covering North America, in this context, include Alaska, Canada, Hawaii, and the Lower 48 of the United States.
+This blog does not include field guides to Greenland, Bermuda, Mexico southwards to the Panama Canal (which is instead covered in our neotropical region).
 The Sibley and National Geographic guides cover Canada and all 49 mainland US states (but exclude Hawaii).

-By the way, we do not like the separate Eastern and Western versions of North American field guides because they are not substantially more practical and compact for carrying into the field than the standard versions, and we’d rather leave more space on our shelves for a foreign guide or other bird book! (rather than two overlapping North American ones).
-It’s more convenient just to have the full Sibley guide that will cover your birdwatching whether you’re in California, Kansas or Maine.
+By the way, we do not like the separate Eastern and Western versions of North American field guides because they are not substantially more practical and compact for carrying into the field than the standard versions, and we’d rather leave more space on our shelves for a foreign guide or other bird book (rather than two overlapping North American ones).
+It’s more convenient just to have the full Sibley guide that will cover your birdwatching whether you are in California, Kansas, or Maine.